 Azelaic acid – despite its scary name – is incredibly effective against the papules and pustules or ‘adult acne’ associate with certain types of rosacea, as well as treating the overall redness.
 Better yet, it is soothing too.
 Treat lightly however, as you might have to build up a tolerance to use these products, or they might sting!

 An ingredient in many soothing toners and moisturisers, allantoin is thought to be helpful by promoting healing, soothing and conditioning the skin.

 Another skin soothing agent that is used in many skin-conditioning formulas such as lotions and moisturisers.

 Green tea (cameillia sinesis)

 As if being anti-ageing thanks to antioxidants wasn’t enough, green tea is not only tasty but extremely helpful in treating rosacea and other inflammatory skin conditions.
-The key is the polyphenols and epigallocatechin gallate, found in green tea, that promote deep healing and even fight ageing.
+The key is in the polyphenols and epigallocatechin gallate that promote deep healing and even fight ageing.

 I hope this article provided you a jumping off point to help you curate a collection of soothing products that work for you.
 Of course, despite our best efforts, not everything can be fixed at home.
 If your rosacea is severely disrupting your life, please see a dermatologist to look into further therapies beyond what over the counter products can offer.
 Good luck to all of you suffering from rosacea or any other chronic skin condition – keep persevering and you’ll find something that works for you!